-It’s taken me 40 years to finally look & feel more me than I’ve ever done.
-Funny coincidence that it began when I stopped ignoring the fundamental aspects of what makes me me!
+It’s taken me 40+ years to finally look & feel more me than I’ve ever done.
+Not surprising that it began when I stopped ignoring the fundamental aspects of what makes me me!

-Professionally, I help people put core values at the heart of everything they do and support them to find their own ways of showing up, being seen and standing out.
-I help build location independent communities for women all over the world and I also run a lifestyle blog with my partner on the realities of coming out in later life and what it’s like to be creating a blended family with 4 young children between us.
-I and my projects have been featured in the press & global media a number of times.
+Professionally, I help people put core values at the heart of everything they do and can support you to find your own ways of showing up, being seen and standing out.
+I help build location independent communities for women all over the world and I also run a lifestyle blog with my partner on the realities of coming out in later life.
+If you’d like to work with me on a “Pay What It’s Worth To You” basis, you can do that here.